dask/distributed/docs/source/prometheus.rst

     Number of clients connected
 dask_scheduler_desired_workers
-    Number of workers scheduler needs for task graph dask_scheduler_gil_contention_total
+    Number of workers scheduler needs for task graph dask_scheduler_gil_contention_seconds_total
-    Value representing cumulative total of GIL contention, in the form of summed percentages.
+    Value representing cumulative total of _potential_ GIL contention, in the form of cumulative seconds during which a thread held the GIL locked.
+    Other threads may or may not have been actually trying to acquire the GIL in the meantime.

     .. note::
        Requires ``gilknocker`` to be installed, and